 The Global Vice Chair of Professional Practice, referred to as the Global Professional Practice Director (PPD), is overseen by the Global Vice Chair of Assurance and works to establish global audit quality control policies and procedures.
 Each of the Area PPDs as well as the Global Delivery Service center PPD is overseen by the Global PPD and the related Area Assurance Leader.
-This helps provide greater assurance as to the objectivity of audit quality and consultation processes.

-The Global PPD also leads and oversees the Global Professional Practice group.
-This is a global network of technical subject-matter specialists in accounting and auditing standards who consult on accounting, auditing and financial reporting matters; and perform various practice monitoring and risk management activities.
+The Global PPD leads and oversees the Global Professional Practice group.
+This is a global network of technical subject-matter specialists in accounting and auditing standards who consult on accounting, auditing and financial reporting matters and perform various practice monitoring and risk management activities.